-Once the AES-2000 is secured to the wall, the unit can be connected to the building wiring as described below.
+Once the AES-2005 is secured to the wall, the unit can be connected to the building wiring as described below.

-Cut off the 2.1 mm plug from the end of the AC power adapter cord.
-The AC adapter can be located up to 100 feet away from the entry system when using a minimum of 24 AWG wire.
-Make all connections to the AES-2000 panel before inserting the adapter into a wall outlet.
-The two wires from the AC adapter connect to the two terminal block positions labeled "13.8 VAC".
+Step 1. system when using a minimum of 24 AWG wire.
+Step 2.
+Make all connections to the AES-2005 panel before inserting the adapter into a wall outlet.
+The two wires from the AC adapter connect to the two terminal block positions labeled "13.8 VAC" .
+Step 3.
 If the incoming telephone line has an RJ-11 connector, connect it to the RJ-11 jack on the control board.
 Two terminal positions marked "C.O." are also provided for a striped wire connection.
-The AES-2000 can be wired to operate a single door strike, or a door strike and an automatic door opener.
+Step 4.
+The AES-2005 can be wired to operate a single door strike, or a door strike and an automatic door opener.
 The doorstrike and door strike power supply should be wired to the terminal positions labeled " Door Strike 1 ".
 Both normally open and normally closed contacts are available.
+Step 5.
 If your automatic door requires a contact closure for activation, wire it to the terminal positions labeled "Door Strike 2".
 Both normally open and normally closed contacts are available.
+Step 6.
 If the installation requires a postal lock, a normally open momentary key switch can be wired to the terminal block positions labeled "Postal Lock".
-If a C-3000 is to be used, connect a pair of wires from the AES-2000 terminal block labeled "C-3000" to the C-3000 entry phone connection.
+Step 7.
+If a C-3000 is to be used, connect a pair of wires from the AES-2005 terminal block labeled "C-3000" to the C-3000 entry phone connection.
 The phone numbers for the lines wired to the C-3000 must have a "C" programmed as the first character (see Programming).
-For more information, see DOD# 162 and 868 .
+For more information, see DOD# 162 and 868.
+Step 8.
 After all the connections are made, close and lock the hinged panel.
+Step 9.
 The last step is to connect the A.C. power adapter to a wall outlet.
 When power is connected to the system, the front display should show "Welcome!"

-Note: The doorstrike and door opener can be tested using the default keyless entry code programmed in the panel.
-Dial "#" + "00864" on the AES-2000 keypad.
+Note: The door strike and door opener can be tested using the default keyless entry code programmed in the panel.
+Dial "#" plus "00864" on the AES-2005 keypad.